 The Law on General Education, teachers' professional standards, the document "Subject benchmarks of higher education for teacher education" and the pre-service training programmes of two universities were explored in analysing this topic.
 In addition, an interview with a specialist from the MES's Teacher Professional Development Centre (TPDC) was conducted to screen in-service teacher training courses to find out whether and how they incorporate CSE topics.
-Terms such as "sexual", "sexuality" and "sexuality education" are not mentioned in education system documents, including the pre- and in-service teacher training programmes.
+Terms such as "sexual", "sexuality" and "sexuality education" are not mentioned in education system documents, including the teacher preand in-service training programmes.